 The

-Bondi Beach gig in Sydney was broadcast live on Radio 1 at 1pm in the
+Bondi Beach gig in Sydney was broadcast live in the UK on BBC Radio 1 at 1pm in the

-afternoon on national radio, I did the countdown on the mic, DJ Carl
+afternoon to the world.
+I did the countdown on the mic, DJ Carl

 Cox drove them wild with his music and 15'000 people on the beach went

-biggest event to hit the island, plus was endorsed by the Hawaii
+biggest dance music event to ever hit the island, plus was fully endorsed by the Hawaii

-Governor as their official State party.
+Governor as their official State of Hawaii Millennium party.
 The crowd were so hyped up that they

 Thank you Andy, Jonathan, Richard, Ian